 Eddie Palmieri Discography

-Most of these records are no longer available.
-However, a lot of the music has been released in new albums.
+Many of these records are no longer available.
+However, a lot of the music has been released on new compilation albums.

 - La perfecta (Alegre, 1962)